MicrosoftDocs/iis-docs/iis/extensions/configuring-application-request-routing-arr/configure-3-tier-deployment-architecture-using-application-request-routing.md

 ---
-title: "Configure 3-tier deployment architecture using Application Request Routing | Microsoft Docs"
+title: "Configure 3-tier deployment architecture using Application Request Routing"
 author: rick-anderson
 description: "This topic leads you through the steps to configure a 3-tier deployment architecture using Application Request Routing.
-The 3-tier deployment architecture co..." ms.author: iiscontent
+The 3-tier deployment architecture co..." ms.date: 07/02/2008 ms.assetid: 5097d6a0-2a9b-4782-a56f-b130a923f943 msc.legacyurl: /learn/extensions/configuring-application-request-routing-arr/configure-3-tier-deployment-architecture-using-application-request-routing msc.type: authoredcontent
-manager: soshir
-ms.date: 07/02/2008
-ms.topic: article
-ms.assetid: 5097d6a0-2a9b-4782-a56f-b130a923f943
-ms.technology: iis-extensions
-ms.prod: iis
-msc.legacyurl: /learn/extensions/configuring-application-request-routing-arr/configure-3-tier-deployment-architecture-using-application-request-routing
-msc.type: authoredcontent
 ---